 What is the difference between liquidation and administration?

 Administration and Liquidation are both insolvency processes governed by the 1986 Insolvency Act.
 They are often confused.
-This page outlines the two by explaining their definition as welll as exploring some of the main differences between.
+This page outlines the two by explaining their definition as welll as exploring some of the main differences between them.

 What is Administration?

-Administration involves the appointing of licensed insolvency practitioners when a company becomes insolvent and can no longer pay its debts.
-Administrators take over the running of the company in order to repay creditors.
+Administration involves appointing a licensed insolvency practitioner to a company as it becomes insolvent and can no longer pay its debts.
+Administrators take over and run the company, taking necessary action to repay creditors.
 A restructuring and recovery plan is made and implemented and a moratorium is put around the company, whereby they are protected from any legal action during this period.
+The administrator assesses the companies' viability.

 Administrators are duty bound to always act in the best interest of the creditors.